Paddle Florida

 Holmes Creek

-By kayak or camoe, Holmes Creek in the Florida Panhandle is a beautiful paddling run, spring-fed and mostly clear.
-The creek flows from near the Florida-Alabama border to the Choctawhatchee River; the 34-mile Holmes Creek Paddling Trail starts north of Vernon at Burnt Sock Landing, and has been extended to Cedar Tree Landing on the Choctawhatchee River.
-(Detailed map and photos)
+By kayak or canoe, Holmes Creek in the Florida Panhandle is a beautiful paddling run, spring-fed and mostly clear (except after heavy rain, when agricultural runoff muddies the water).
+The creek flows from near the Florida-Alabama border to the Choctawhatchee River; the 34-mile Holmes Creek Paddling Trail starts north of Vernon at Burnt Sock Landing, and extends to Cedar Tree Landing on the Choctawhatchee River.
+(Detailed map and photos below.)

 Distance: 34 mile paddling trail